 Dr. Ashley Hinck, PhD

-Assistant Professor, Communication Department
+Associate Professor, Communication Department

 (She, Her, Hers)

 Dr. Hinck teaches courses in digital media, online communication, and digital rhetoric.
 Her research examines how fandom and politics intersect online.
-Her publications have examined the civic activities of fandoms like Harry Potter, Star Wars, LEGO, and college football and the digital communication of politicians like Ted Cruz and Alexandria Ocascio-Cortez.
+Her publications have examined the civic activities of fandoms like Harry Potter, Star Wars, LEGO, and college football and the digital communication of politicians like Ted Cruz and Alexandria Ocasio-Cortez.
 Her latest book, Politics for the Love of Fandom: Fan-Based Citizenship in a Digital World (LSU Press, 2019) won the Roderick P. Hart Oustanding Book Award from the National Communication Association (NCA) Political Communication Division and tied for the Outstanding Book Award from the Midwest Popular Culture Association (MPCA).

 digital media, fandom, citizenship, social activism, rhetoric